The Classes PPA-$k$: Existence from Arguments Modulo $k$: Introduction

 Furthermore, we provide various equivalent complete problems that can be used to define \ppak{k} and \ppakl{k}{\ell} (\cref{sec:complete-toolbox}).
 While these problems are not ``natural'', we believe that they provide additional tools that can be very useful when proving that natural problems are complete for these classes.
 In \cref{sec:turing-reduction}, we provide an additional tool for showing that problems lie in these classes: we prove that \ppak{p^r} ($p$ prime, $r \geq 1$) and \ppakl{k}{\ell} ($k \geq 2$) are closed under Turing reductions.
 On the other hand, we provide evidence that \ppak{k} might not be closed under Turing reductions when $k$ is not a prime power.

 Finally, in \cref{sec:pmod} we investigate the classes \ppmod{k} defined by Johnson~\cite{johnson2011thesisNPsearch} and provide a full characterisation in terms of the classes \ppak{k}.
 In particular, we show that $\ppmod{k} = \ppak{k}$ if $k$ is a prime power.
 However, when $k$ is not a prime power, we provide evidence that \ppmod{k} does not capture the full strength of existence arguments modulo $k$, unlike \ppak{k}.
 This characterisation of \ppmod{k} in terms of \ppak{k} leads to some oracle separation results involving \ppak{k} and other TFNP classes (using Johnson's oracle separation results).

 We note that a significant fraction of our results were also obtained by G\"o\"os, Kamath, Sotiraki and Zampetakis in concurrent and independent work~\cite{GKSZ19-modulo-q}.
+In their work, they have also provided the first ``natural'' complete problem for the classes \ppak{p} (a variant of \textsc{Chevalley-mod-$p$}), namely the first complete problem that does not involve circuits or other computational devices in its description.
+The present work, and in particular the equivalent characterisations of the classes \ppak{k}, have been pivotal in subsequent work~\cite{FRHSZ21necklace} showing that the \textsc{$k$-Necklace-Splitting} problem lies in \ppak{k} under Turing reductions.
+However, the question of whether \textsc{$k$-Necklace-Splitting} is also \ppak{k}-hard remains open.